Sanae6/SmoOnlineServer/README.md

 PersistShines/Moons: Allows the server to remember moon progress across crashes/restarts

 ### Discord
-Note: Token and LogChannel needs to a string puts "" around it
+Note: Token and LogChannel needs to have quotes "" around it
 Token: the token of the bot you want to load into, default: null
 Prefix: the bot prefix to be used, default: $
 LogChannel: logs the server console to that channel, default: null